The Good Homes approved combi boiler E-Tec Plus NX comes with a 10 year warranty as standard.

 FROZEN CONDENSATE PIPES

 If you have a modern high efficiency boiler, as it heats the home it creates water vapour.
 The condensate pipe helps to drain this liquid away from the boiler, allowing it to function at its optimal level.
-Depending on your boiler installation type, the condensate pipe might be situated internally, or as an external feature.
-If it is the latter then it stands a far higher chance of freezing when the weather turns cold, with the HHIC stating that this is particularly likely ‘when there is a high wind chill factor’.
+Depending on your boiler installation, the condensate pipe might be situated internally, or as an external feature.
+If it is the latter then there is a far higher risk of a frozen condensate pipe occurring when the weather turns cold, with the Heating and Hot Water Industry Council (HHIC) stating that this is particularly likely ‘when there is a high wind chill factor’.
 If this happens, it is important to fix the issue, otherwise your boiler might not perform as expected.

 If this is the case, then it is advisable to retrofit a high quality, closed cell foam pipe insulation around the pipe.
 Unfortunately, insulation alone is often not enough to deal with very extreme temperatures of below freezing – as witnessed during the 2018 ‘Beast from the East’.